Running/Injuries

 • Point tenderness on bone

-• Pain not improving after 2 weeks of rest
+• Pain not improving after 2 weeks of rest and modification

 • Night pain